dshieble/dshieble.github.io/_posts/2004-05-28-detection-rules.md

 * Identify if there are additional predicates that will stop some of the good stuff from getting picked up without stopping the bad stuff from getting picked up
 * Add these predicates to the query and repeat

-When we squint this human-in-the-loop algorithm doesn't look too different from training an ML model - the rule evolves in an iterative fashion as human provided labels identify incorrect judgements.
+This human-in-the-loop algorithm doesn't look too different from an ML model training algorithm - the rule evolves in an iterative fashion as human provided labels identify incorrect judgements.
 This raises the question - can we automate this process by replacing the human-in-the-loop components with LLMs?

 Breaking this down, we need to replace human judgements with LLM judgements in two tasks:
 1. Given a sample that the rule flagged, label it as "good" or "bad"